llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 Using these numbers we can see an approximately  11-12% improvement in score over our benchmark, and a 7% improvement over the best regressor score seen in layer 1.

-It may also be noted that in comparison to the best scoring individual model used(XGB), the stacked model takes a significant time/resource increase in traing stages, related to the final number and selection of models used for the first layer.
+It may also be noted that in comparison to the best scoring individual model used(XGB), the stacked model takes a significant time/resource increase in training stages, related to the final number and selection of models used for the first layer.
 Depending on the models selected, we can also see a large increase in prediction time/resource usage, although this increase can be managed a bit more by selecting fast predicting models.
 In real world use, the increase in score must be balanced against these increases resource usage.

 ## V. Conclusion